Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Methodology

 \subsubsection{Similarity Metrics}

 We report ROUGE-L~(F1 with stemming)~\cite{lin2004rouge} for surface-level textual similarity and BERTScore~(F1)~\cite{zhang2020bertscore} for semantic similarity.
-High values on outputs with $\mathrm{TCR} > 0$ indicate silent divergence---plausible alternative outputs rather than incoherent text.
+ROUGE-L, a longest-common-subsequence (LCS) measure, is sensitive to the localized substitutions, insertions, and deletions characteristic of silent divergence, whereas BERTScore captures the meaning-preserving paraphrases that ROUGE-L underweights.
+We do not adopt BLEU: designed for multi-reference machine translation, it over-penalizes the legitimate reorderings of our single-reference, long-form outputs.